Ireland Driving Guide

 This is the amount they hold on your credit card until you return the car in one piece.
 CDW typically does not include tire, cracked windshield, or undercarriage damage either.

-While you can often save money booking your car with a credit card that includes car rental insurance, you REALLY must read the fine print, because many people wrongly assume their card covers them in Ireland.
+While you can often save money booking your car with a good travel credit card that includes car rental insurance, you REALLY must read the fine print, because many people wrongly assume their card covers them in Ireland.

 If you get in a wreck driving in Ireland, declined full coverage, and you suddenly learn your credit card doesn’t actually cover the damage — you’re screwed.
 I can’t tell you how many travel horror stories I’ve heard like this…